 - RWBY: Lie Ren (Volumes 1 + 2)

-- All Asians Know Martial Arts: Played for laughs when he appeared as a guest "martial arts instructor" in an episode of Immersion.
+- All Asians Know Martial Arts: This is played for laughs when he appeared as a guest "martial arts instructor" in an episode of Immersion.

 - Author Appeal: Action Girls and fluid fight scenes permeate his works.
 Even Haloid had Samus fight out of her armor, and it turns out the SPARTAN in the video was a woman all along.

-- Recoil Boost: A common component in his Gun Fu animations.
-He said that his goal was to make fights fluid by conserving motion, which means integrating the recoil from firearms into combat maneuvers.
+- Recoil Boost: His animations often have characters use the recoil from their guns to propel themselves at high speeds.
+Oum said his goal was to make fights fluid by conserving motion, which means integrating the recoil from firearms into combat maneuvers.

 - Rule of Cool: The only rule he lived by.
 Oum's fight scenes are powered by "what would be awesome here".
 He freely admitted he was terrible at writing stories, and he often derailed story hooks or already-animated scenes by thinking of something incredibly cool that could be inserted at that part of the animation.
 This often meant that the animation team would be animating right up to publication deadlines to finalise scenes because of something awesome that he had thought of at the last minute.

 - What Could Have Been: Freddie Wong of Rocket Jump had spoken to Oum beforehand about maybe collaborating on some projects, which they'd supposedly gotten far on.
 Because of Oum's sudden death, these plans were nixed.